-- Blame Shifting: Community members will try to rationalize violence by focusing on a victim rather than an abuser’s violent actions.
+- Blame Shifting: Community members may try to rationalize violence by focusing on a victim rather than an abuser’s violent actions.
 They will cast the victim in a false light in efforts to mitigate abuse.
-Or they will criticize the victim, arrogantly focusing on what they believe the victim should have done or said (inherently implying themselves to be superior to the victim).
+Or they may criticize the victim, arrogantly focusing on what they believe the victim should have done or said (inherently implying themselves to be superior to the victim).

-- Coerced Silence: Community members will punish victims, scolding, excluding, reacting with disgust toward, and even shunning victims.
+- Coerced Silence: Community members may punish victims, scolding, excluding, reacting with disgust toward, and even shunning victims.

 The irony is these community members equivocate silence with a victim’s strength, when the reality is silence renders the victim powerless.
 Because higher ranking community members don’t silence themselves, silencing victims makes “private dealing” impossible.